Import from private key

 Once done, click "**Continue**".

-Once you create a master password, you can follow the importing procedure provided inIf you are currently using SubWallet, starting from Step 3.
+Once you create a master password, you can follow the importing procedure provided in[#if-you-are-currently-using-subwallet](#if-you-are-currently-using-subwallet "mention"), starting from **Step 3.**